callum-hart/immutable-styles/docs/beginnerTutorial.md

 </div>
 ```

+> ###### Note on Sharing Styles

-> 💡Note: you may have noticed 2/3rds of the CSS declarations for `<span>` and `<span className="shining">` are the same (each ruleset contains both `margin-right` and `font-size`).
+> You may have noticed 2/3rds of the CSS declarations for `<span>` and `<span className="shining">` are the same (each ruleset contains both `margin-right` and `font-size`).
 Immutable styles provides ways to remove duplicate styles, aiding reuse among similar rulesets – however in the interests of not overcomplicating this tutorial won't be introduced yet.

-### Interactions & Responsiveness
+## Interactions & Responsiveness

 The restaurant card is looking pretty good so far, however it's currently a bit static.
 It would be nice to add a hover effect and make sure the layout is optimized for mobile devices.